 TEACHER TRAINING AND CERTIFICATION

-Envision yourself bubbling over with excitement as you and your students continually make new discoveries that open up their playing.
+Envision yourself brimming with excitement as you and your students continually make new discoveries that open up their playing.

 All of this is possible.